Tours and Group Visits

 Groups of up to fifty people are very welcome at the Hospital of St Cross.
 They must be pre-booked.
 A guided tour (max twenty-five in one group) and refreshments can also be booked.
 The Hospital has received visits from groups all over the world.
-More local to home there have been many from NADFAS, from The National Trust, U3A, Garden Societies and others.
+More local to home there have been many from The Arts Society, from The National Trust, U3A, Garden Societies and others.

-The Tea Room in the Hundred Men’s Hall is open for morning coffee and afternoon tea in the spring and summer months, served with delicious cakes http://hospitalofstcross.co.uk/visiting-st-cross/opening-times/.
+The Tea Room in the Hundred Men’s Hall is open for morning coffee and afternoon tea in the spring and summer months, served with delicious cakes https://hospitalofstcross.co.uk/visiting-st-cross/opening-times/.
 Groups should always pre-book.
-In addition, although not available to individuals, simple lunches can be booked for groups during the Summer.
-These can consist of sandwiches; ploughman’s; soup and bread/cheese, with fresh fruit for dessert.
-Prices on application.

 Please note: Due to volunteer staffing levels and availability of provisions, parties of 20 people or more (max capacity 50) refreshments MUST be pre-booked and paid for in advance.
 Groups of 20+ will not be served if not pre-booked.